Wendy Goldstein

-Wendy Goldstein is an American music executive known for her work in artist and repertoire (A&R) at Republic Records, a division of Universal Music Group.
-She serves as Co-President of the label, a position she has held since November 2021.
+Wendy Goldstein is an American music executive known for her work in artist and repertoire (A&R).
+She is the co-president of Republic Records, a position she has held since November 2021.

 Career

 Goldstein began her career in the music industry at age 19 as an assistant in the A&R department at Epic Records.
 She subsequently held positions at RCA Records, East West Records, Geffen Records, and Priority/Capitol Records.
 During this time, she was involved in the development of artists such as The Roots, Common, GZA, and The Bloodhound Gang.

 Republic Records

 Goldstein joined Republic Records in 2009 as an A&R consultant.
 She was appointed Senior Vice President of A&R in 2011 and Executive Vice President and Head of Urban A&R in 2014.

 In these roles, she contributed to the development and careers of artists including The Weeknd, Ariana Grande, Hailee Steinfeld, DNCE, Julia Michaels, Marc E. Bassy, John Legend, and the Jonas Brothers.
-She facilitated collaborations such as Ariana Grande and Nicki Minaj on the single "Side to Side," and Hailee Steinfeld and Zedd on "Starving", and over 100 other music releases.

 In 2019, Goldstein was promoted to President, West Coast Creative at Republic Records.
-Also, in 2019, Goldstein produced Charlie's Angels: Original Motion Picture Soundtrack.

-In 2021, she was named Co-President of the label, sharing the role with Jim Roppo.
+In 2021, she was named co-president of the label.